TacnaynDev/Core-Shader-Template/README.md

 # Core-shader-template
-Template resource pack for creating general core shaders using only 2 files.
+Have you ever tried writing a core shader?
+There are over 150 files that have to be edited to make something very simple.
+There are existing templates, but at best they reduce the workload down to 10 files, and there is still endless copy-pasting.

+This shader template reduces the workload down to **two** files!
+There are clear instructions written inside to make learning shaders much easier, and all the edge-cases are handled for you.

 Based on Onnowhere's shader template: [https://github.com/onnowhere/core_shaders/tree/master/CoreShadersCustomTemplateRP](https://github.com/onnowhere/core_shaders/tree/master/CoreShadersCustomTemplateRP)

 ## How to use
-Go to assets > shaders > include and modify the files entity_shader.glsl & block_shader.glsl.
+1. Go to assets > minecraft > shaders > include
+2. Edit the files called entity_shader & block_shader

+Onnowhere's utility functions are included.
 Other files may be modified by more advanced users.

 ## Known Issues
 Transparent moving blocks do not render properly when modified

 ## TODO
-Remove unnecessary UV maps from fragment shaders to further optimize template Add support for customizing GUI and text elements more easily
+Remove unnecessary UV maps from fragment shaders to further optimize template
+Add support for customizing GUI and text elements more easily